Get Help Today(877) 648-4288

 Why Do People Snort Oxycodone?

-Oxycodone is a schedule II opioid painkiller.
+Oxycodone is a schedule II Opioid Painkiller.
 As a schedule II drug, Oxycodone has some medical uses but also carries a high risk of abuse.
-One of the most common methods of abuse involves taking a tablet, crushing it, and then snorting the Oxycodone.
+One of the most common methods of abuse involves taking a tablet, crushing it, and then snorting the Oxycodone; taking the drug this way intensifies its effects.
 People also chew the pills or mix them into water and inject them intravenously.
-There are two major reasons why people snort Oxycodone.

 Oxycodone prescriptions usually come in pills designed to release the medication over long periods of time.
 Crushing and snorting a pill containing Oxycodone will result in an immediate and intense high.